-League lobbied with partial success to prevent the curtailment of available services and the closing of several Human Rights Commission offices.
-League also participated in the campaign to defeat Initiative 471 which would have deleted all Medicaid funding for abortions.
+League also lobbied in that period with partial success to prevent the curtailment of available services and the closing of several Human Rights Commission offices and participated in the campaign to defeat Initiative 471 which would have deleted all Medicaid funding for abortions.
 In 1984 we joined with other interested groups to increase public awareness of social problems including domestic violence, comparable worth and chemical dependency.
 The programs highlighted the effects of these problems on youth, women and sexual or ethnic minorities.
-League sponsored two all-day workshops to discuss educational equity, comparable worth, day care and children's services.

-In 1985 we supported a low-income housing trust fund, and in 1987 we lobbied for funding for the trust fund.
-In 1987 we helped amend the Family Independence Program (FIP) for welfare reform into acceptable form, which was enacted into law.
+In 1985 the League supported establishment of a low-income housing trust fund, and to fund it.
+League further helped amend the Family Independence Program (FIP) for welfare reform into acceptable form, which was enacted into law.

-In 1993 the convention adopted a position on welfare to replace the original position adopted in 1971.
-This rewritten position combines those from LWV of Washington and LWV of the United States.
-League has continued to actively lobby for adequate funding for programs covered by the positions below.

-The 1995 legislative session, with many new representatives in the House, saw an orchestrated attack on the state's handling of welfare, on spending for a wide spectrum of human services, and on the civil rights of non-offender youth and homosexuals.
-We responded, with very moderate success.

-During the session League did successfully support a domestic violence prevention bill (SB 5219).
-Three main goals of this legislation were to improve victims' access to the courts; to improve systems and procedures so courts, police and prosecutors can do their jobs better; and to improve enforcement mechanisms to improve victim protection.
+In the 1990's the convention adopted a new position on welfare, combining both the LWVWA position and the LWVUS, and has since continued to actively lobby for adequate funding for programs covered by the positions below.
+The 1990s also saw an attack on welfare, on spending for a wide spectrum of human services and on the civil rights of non-offender youth and homosexuals, to which League responded with moderate success, including passage of a domestic violence prevention bill to improve victims' access to the courts; systems and procedures so courts, police and prosecutors can do their jobs better; and enforcement mechanisms to improve victim protection.

-At the 1995 state LWV convention, delegates adopted a study of "Public Assistance as Social Policy."
-Consensus reached after discussion of the study in the fall of 1996 resulted in adoption of the revised position on Welfare printed below in time for action during the 1997 legislative session.
-Congressional welfare reform, signed by the president in 1996, ended the 60-year entitlement of aid to poor families with dependent children, and passed on to the states the task of implementing the federal reform.
-The state legislation that eventually passed was originally a stingy, punitive measure by League standards, but it improved somewhat during the session, and some of the more onerous provisions were vetoed by the governor.
-Among the issues the League lobbied for with some success was guaranteed child care (without a high co-payment) for every participant who must go to work and general assistance for legal immigrants.
+That decade also included League adoption of a study of "Public Assistance as Social Policy."
+And revision of the position on Welfare printed below in time for action to respond to Congressional welfare reform that ended the 60year entitlement of aid to poor families with dependent children, and passed on to the states the task of implementing the federal reform.
+Though the outcomes were not entirely what the League wanted, we lobbied for guaranteed child care (without a high co-payment) for every participant who must go to work and general assistance for legal immigrants.